lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The authentication key algorithm needs to be compatible with the method and the selected cipher suite (see {{cs}}).
 The authentication key algorithm needs to be compatible with the EDHOC key exchange algorithm when static Diffie-Hellman authentication is used, and compatible with the EDHOC signature algorithm when signature authentication is used.

 Note that for most signature algorithms, the signature is determined by the signature algorithm and the authentication key algorithm together.
-When using static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are denoted I and R, respectively, and the public authentication keys are denoted G_I and G_R, respectively.
+When using static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are denoted as I and R, respectively, and the public authentication keys are denoted G_I and G_R, respectively.

 For X.509 certificates the authentication key is represented with a SubjectPublicKeyInfo field.
 For CWT and CCS (see {{auth-cred}})) the authentication key is represented with a 'cnf' claim {{RFC8747}} containing a COSE_Key {{RFC9052}}.